drewcargle/ResumeFinal/README.md

 ### Technical Journey of Landing Page

+1. The www.resumematched.com domain name is aliased (via a CNAME record) to the public facing Application Load Balancer.
+Therefore, when a user browses to the website, this traffic is forwarded to the ALB.
+2. The ALB has a Target Group, which is comprised of an multi-AZ Auto Scaling Group with EC2 instances.
+When the ALB recieves incoming traffic, it will forward the traffic to the instances in the ASG.
+3. The instances will respond to the the request by serving the homepage of the website to the ALB, and the ALB forwards the response to the user's browser.

+this name will be resolved

 There is a VPC with 2 Availibity Zones.
 Four subnets, two public, two private.

 There is a CNAME record in Route 53 that points to the ELB.
 The user browses to https://www.resumematched.com.